-Employee volunteers from Domtar’s Ashdown Pulp & Paper Manufacturing Mill read to Ashdown Elementary kindergartners; a grant from Domtar funded nearly 200 books for the school.
+Employee volunteers from Domtar’s DuBois Converting Facility read to Wasson Elementary students; a grant from Domtar funded 225 books for the school.

-Domtar Corporation (UFS) (UFS.TO) announced that employee volunteers from the company’s pulp and paper manufacturing mill in Ashdown, AR visited the local Ashdown Elementary School to read to students and to commemorate the company’s donation of nearly 200 books to the school.
-Domtar makes a wide variety of everyday products from sustainable wood fiber, and it is one of the world’s largest producers of a complete line of absorbent hygiene solutions, as well as an innovator in absorbent technology.
-The company’s Ashdown Pulp and Paper Mill employs more than 850 people in the community.
+Domtar Corporation (UFS) (UFS.TO) announced that employee volunteers from the company’s converting facility in DuBois, PA visited Wasson Elementary School and read to students to commemorate the company’s donation of 225 books to the school.
+The employees read to Second Grade students and handed out activity bags filled with bookmarks and coloring books.
+Each student received a brand new book to take home, and the remaining books were given to the school library.
+Domtar makes a wide variety of every day products from sustainable wood fiber, and it is one of the world’s largest producers of uncoated freesheet papers, as well as a complete line of absorbent hygiene solutions.
+The company’s DuBois converting facility employs 80 people in the local community.

-“Domtar treasures the wonderful relationship that we’ve developed with the students and faculty of Ashdown Elementary throughout the years, and we are especially honored to be able to make a difference in children’s lives,” said Domtar Corporate Responsibility Manager, Heather Alverson Stowe.
+“Domtar treasures the wonderful relationship that we’ve developed with the students and faculty of Wasson Elementary school, and we are especially honored to be able to make a difference in children’s lives,” said Domtar Corporate Responsibility Manager, Heather Alverson Stowe.
 “Literacy is one of Domtar’s core corporate giving pillars, which is why it’s so important for us to foster a love of reading and to help put books in the hands of children in our local communities.”